Take Five: When doves coo - World markets themes for the week ahead

 Clouds are gathering on the horizon for the world's top economy -- global growth headwinds and the trade war are taking a toll while another government shutdown may be lurking around the corner.

-Latest jobs data showed workers wage gains dipped slightly on a year-over-year basis, pointing to further reprieve from rate-hike concerns.
+The latest jobs data showed wage gains dipped slightly on a year-over-year basis, pointing to further reprieve from rate-hike concerns.

 The U.S. government has also endured a 35-day government shutdown that ended on Jan.
 25, cost the economy at least $3 billion and inflicted hardship on unpaid workers.
 Lawmakers are resisting President Trump's demand for funds to build a Mexican border wall.
 They have until Feb.
 15 to find a compromise.

-(Reporting by Sujata Rao, Saikat Chatterjee and Josephine Mason in London; Marius Zaharia in Hong Kong, Jennifer Ablan in New York and Patturaja Murugaboopathy in Bangalore; Editing by Toby Chopra)
+(Reporting by Sujata Rao, Saikat Chatterjee and Josephine Mason in London; Marius Zaharia in Hong Kong, Jennifer Ablan in New York and Patturaja Murugaboopathy in Bangalore; editing by Toby Chopra, Larry King)